alicolville/Weight-Tracker/docs/calculations.md

     Daily Calorie Need to Gain weight = Total Calorie Need to Maintain Weight + 500kcal

-Depending on your plan, the 500kcal is configurable and can be changed via the plugin’s settings page.
+Depending on your plan, the 500kcal is configurable and can be changed via the plugin's settings page.

 #### Calorie intake broken down into meal times and snacks